yuya-hanzawa/homepage/README.md

 </br>

 # Tasks
-1. I' m going to add an SSL certificate.
+1. I' m going to add a SSL certificate.

 2. It's not possible to run the play-book after changing the port, so it needs to be fixed for idempotent.

-3. Making homepage more stylish
+3. Making homepage more stylish.

 </br>